 At Treemont, respite care patients receive all the same amenities of someone in full-time assisted living.
 This includes cable TV, free Wi-Fi, three nutritious meals, snacks, medication management, 24-Hour supervision, housekeeping and activities.
 The senior might also find the environment a bit more stimulating, with musical performances, bingo, arts and crafts, movies, parties and the opportunity to socialize during meal times.

-To learn more about respite care at Treemont Health Care Center, please call Admissions Director Marion Hattix at (713) 783-4100 or reach out via www.Treemont.com.
-Marion can also answer questions about long-term nursing care and how to navigate rehab after a hospital stay.
-If you’re not sure where to turn for answers, please give Marion a call.
+To learn more about respite care at Treemont Health Care Center, please call Admissions Director Kelli Walleck at (713) 783-4100 or reach out via www.Treemont.com.
+Kelli can also answer questions about long-term nursing care and how to navigate rehab after a hospital stay.
+If you’re not sure where to turn for answers, please give Kelli a call at 713-813-2033 (cell).
 For questions on Treemont independent living, call (713) 783-6280.